The Crucial Role of Our Mind in Our Christian Life

 Practicing to set our mind on the spirit

-To set our mind on our spirit takes a conscious effort on our part.
+Setting our mind on the spirit takes a conscious effort on our part.
 It’s not something we’re used to.
-And if we’re passive, our mind automatically drifts to whatever catches our attention and is then set on the flesh.
+And if we take a passive approach, our mind drifts and automatically becomes set on the flesh.

-A few practices can help us set our mind on our spirit.
+But there are a few things we can do to help us set our mind on our spirit every day.

 One is to begin the day reading and praying with the Word of God.
-That time is for us to enjoy the Lord in His Word, partake of Him, and set our mind on the spirit.
+As we enjoy the Lord in His Word and partake of Him, we’re setting our mind on the spirit.
+Having this time in the morning can also help us set our mind on the spirit throughout the day.

-Let’s say that morning you enjoyed reading and praying with Ephesians 1:4:
+For instance, let’s say that one morning you enjoy reading and praying with Ephesians 1:4:

 “Even as He chose us in Him before the foundation of the world to be holy and without blemish before Him in love.”

-We can also set our mind on the spirit by taking a moment to talk to Him with simple prayers throughout the day.
-And simply calling upon the name fo the Lord Jesus brings our mind back to the spirit.
+We can also set our mind on the spirit by talking to the Lord in a simple way throughout the day.
+As we’re driving to work, we can tell Him about any worries we might have and ask Him to lead us through them.
+We can thank Him for His provisions and fellowship with Him about anything that’s on our heart.
+And even simply calling on the name of the Lord Jesus brings our mind back to the spirit.

-Whenever we have a sense of death and feel empty, dark, and uneasy, we need to stop and turn back to the Lord.
+And whenever we sense death, we need to stop whatever we’re doing and immediately turn back to the Lord.
 We can pray, “Lord Jesus, I repent and turn again to You.
-I set my mind on my spirit right now!
-Thank You, Lord, You are mingled with my spirit.
-You’re with me right now and You are my life.”
+I set my mind on my spirit right now!”

-Like physical exercise, the more we exercise setting our mind on our mingled spirit, the more it will become a normal part of our life.
-Through daily practice, we’ll develop a stronger desire for life and peace, and we’ll learn to turn more quickly from what deadens us.
-The more life we enjoy, the more we’ll grow in the Lord
+Like physical exercise, the more we practice setting our mind on our spirit, the more it will become a normal part of our life.
+We’ll develop a stronger taste for life and peace, and we’ll learn to turn more quickly from what causes us to experience spiritual death.
+The more we do this, the more we’ll grow in the Lord and live by the divine life of Christ in us.
+Then God will be expressed in our living to all the people around us, fulfilling His desire.

-To find out more about this subject, we encourage you to read chapter 17 of The Economy of God for free here.
+To find out more about this subject, we encourage you to read chapter 17 of The Economy of God here.
 You can download this book for free from anywhere in the world.
-If you live in the US, you can order a free New Testament Recovery Version with its enlightening commentary here
+And if you live in the US, you can order a free New Testament Recovery Version with its enlightening commentary here.